North Aral Sea: Rehabilitation of the Saryshyganak Bay

 Another project would be the construction of a second dam further north, halfway between Kokaral and Aralsk, this city would thus regain its maritime space.
 The lake would then be in two parts, only the upper level, corresponding to the Saryshyganak bay, would return to the level before 1970.
-A supply channel would be necessary, for this several options are possible : a canal of around sixty km long coming from the Syr Daria, a channel coming from the Kamyslybas or even a chanel coming from upper north avoiding arid regions.
+A supply channel would be necessary, for this several options are possible : a canal of around sixty km long coming from the Syr Daria, a channel coming from the Kamyslybas or even a channel coming from upper north avoiding arid regions.